Clubs & Activities

 Band Director: Eric Callands - email@example.com

 Battle of the Books

-Students at participating schools read books from a list established by the state Battle of the Books committees and then compete in quiz-bowl-style tournaments to test their knowledge of these books.
+Students at participating schools read books chosen by the NCSLMA (North Carolina School Library Association), then compete in quiz-bowl-style tournaments to test their knowledge of these books.

 Club Advisor: Tamara Wells - firstname.lastname@example.org